mayooear/gpt4-pdf-chatbot-langchain/README.md

 database and generate PDF files for all of the published content.
 For us, that is about 7,000 documents.

-700 Audio files and 800+ YouTube videos.
+we have also transcribed and ingested 1,500 Audio files and 800+ YouTube videos.

 ## Enhanced Frontend with Social Media Sharing